shukri74/fun-time/README.md

 ### technologies used in this project
-HTML
+HTML,
-bootstrap
+bootstrap,
-Jquery
+Jquery and
 two different API's
-freetogame.com
+(freetogame.com and
-rawg.io
+rawg.io)
 Here is the deployed site of this application. https://shukri74.github.io/fun-time/